Old Fashioned Brown Sugar Pie

 How to make Chess Pie with Brown Sugar

-To make this brown sugar chess pie, start with a Pillsbury™ Refrigerated Pie Crust.
+To make this brown sugar chess pie, start with a refrigerated pie crust.
 Make sure to let the crust thaw out a little bit before putting it in the pie dish.
 I like to sprinkle a little flour in the bottom of a 9-inch pie plate and then dust a little flour on the front and back side of the pie crust.

 Place the pie crust in the pie plate and crimp the edges.
 Next, mix the remaining ingredients in a large bowl until combined.
 Pour the mixture in the pie crust and bake for 30-35 minutes.
 I recommend checking the crust edges after 10-15 minutes of baking.
 Place strips of foil over the pie crusts edges for the remaining baking time to prevent burning.